-Our 50k Training Plan – Compete is designed for experienced runners looking to nail their 50k – whether it’s to compete against yourself or other runners.
+Our 50k Training Plan – Compete is an advanced training plan designed for experienced runners looking to nail their 50k ultra – whether it’s to compete against yourself or other runners.

-The plan is 6 months long and is aimed at runners aiming to continuously run their 50k and run strong, whether it’s setting a new PR or competing against other runners.
+The plan is 6 months/24 weeks long and is aimed at runners looking to continuously run their 50k ultramarathon and run strong, whether it’s setting a new PR or competing against other runners.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.

-This training plan was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners.
+This training plan was initially developed by pulling strategies from a few sources, and overtime it has been refined by myself and several other ultra-runners.

 Here I’ve presented my rationale for the strategy provided.